-- Must be an incoming ADN student of College of San Mateo
+- Must be an incoming ADN student at College of San Mateo or City College of San Francisco

-- Alumni of the College of San Mateo ADN Program may apply on a space available basis
+- Alumni of the College of San Mateo ADN Program or City College of San Francisco may apply on a space-available basis

-- Nursing prerequisite GPA must be 3.0 or higher at the time of School of Nursing supplemental application
+- Nursing prerequisite GPA must be 3.0 or higher at the time of School of Nursing supplemental application.
+Please see the footnote.

 - Must be a California resident or be eligible for in-state tuition